 I moved from Virginia on June 3, 2013.
 On Sunday, June 9th, off I went to a little church I saw on my ride in.
 I was looking for a Lutheran Church, but when I drove up I didn’t see a Lutheran Shield.
 Scott was in the Memorial Garden and before I could get out of the parking lot, he threw his cigarette away and came to greet me.
 (I was a smoker for fifty years, so I know how hard that can be.)
 He showed me around, and I was very impressed with him.
 I took the first pew on the right and I felt welcome from the beginning.
 Although I was overdressed, it was refreshing to see others in casual attire, so I later scaled back.
 Dixie showed me around the town shortly after my visit.
 This became my church family.
 I have grown spiritually by becoming a part of St. Andrew’s.
 I thought I got here by mistake, but I realize now what I have gained, and it was really no mistake at all but a blessing.

 When I was young I was in Catholic school for 4 years.
-Then they wanted tuition and mom and dad couldn't afford it.
+Then they wanted tuition, and mom and dad couldn't afford it.
 So we went to public school.
-Well as I grew up I stopped going to church.
-I didn't believe in what they were doing so I stopped going for years.
-Then Bruce started going to Boy Scouts and I had started thinking about going back to church but I didn't know where.
-Then Paul Romeril started in Bruce's troop and after a while his mom, Kae started and we became friends.
+Well, as I grew up I stopped going to church.
+I didn't believe in what they were doing, so I stopped going for years.
+Then Bruce started going to Boy Scouts, and I started thinking about going back to church, but I didn't know where.
+Then Paul Romeril started in Bruce's troop, and after a while his mom, Kae, and I became friends.
 At that time my mom already had passed away.
-And then she (Kae) had asked me a couple of times about coming to church with her but I just wasn't ready.
+Kae had asked me a couple of times about coming to church with her, but I just wasn't ready.
 Then in 2011, dad passed and I was pretty upset and she asked me if I wanted to go to Easter Sunday service and I finally said yes.
-And that is how I joined St. Andrews I have been here now on Easter going in 4yrs.
-And really like.
+I really like it here.

 In the Spring of 2006, I started looking for a church to have our twin boys baptized.
 Most churches declined stating that we needed to be members in order to have them baptized there.
 Amazingly, St. Andrews was the only church to accept us with open arms.
 How refreshing - a church that actually welcomes newcomers!
 And it wasn't just the priest accepting us - on the day of the baptism, Sunday, July 30, 2006, the entire congregation was warm and welcoming to our entire family.
 After that, it was easy to become a member of the St. Andrews church family!